 Hydraulic vs Electric Power Steering

 Going forward, most road car manufacturers are opting to push for electric power steering.
-Electric power steering is easier to adjust, more powerful and requires less maintenance.
+Electric power steering is easier to adjust, more powerful, and it requires less maintenance than hydraulic power steering.
 However, some have complained that with electric power steering you have very little feeling of how the car handles and the steering becomes too light.

 Hydraulic power steering is the old school style of power steering.
 It is powered by a hydraulically pressured system.
 This system may require some maintenance over time, and it feels a bit heavier than the electronic system.